 I am a wildlife conservation practitioner aspiring to bridge the science-policy-society interface.
-As a scientist, I am interested in how wild animals adapt behaviorally to human-modified landscapes.
+As a scientist, I am interested in how wild animals adapt to human-modified landscapes.
 As a practitioner I focus on ways of improving human-wildlife coexistence, informing policy decisions with evidence, and raising inclusivity and diversity in conservation.

-My work spans field research, advising in situ conservation efforts, mentorship of students undertaking field projects, interactions with policy-makers and wildlife managers, and public outreach and conservation advocacy usually in the form of blogs, web and magazine articles.
+My work has spanned field research, advising in situ conservation efforts, mentorship of students undertaking field projects, collaboration with policy makers, land stewards and wildlife managers, and public outreach and conservation advocacy usually in the form of blogs, web and magazine articles.

-Previously, I was a 2016-2017 AAAS Science & Technology Policy Fellow, a Junior Research Fellow in Evolutionary Anthropology at Durham University, and a postdoc and lecturer in Ecology and Evolutionary Biology at Princeton University.
-I have consulted for a range of NGOs including the Wildlife Conservation Society (in Tanzania, U.S., Canada), WildAid, the Environmental Investigation Agency, the Tanzania Forest Conservation Group.
+Previously, I was a AAAS Science & Technology Policy Fellow, a Research Associate in Zoology and Entomology with the University of the Free State, a Junior Research Fellow in Evolutionary Anthropology at Durham University, a postdoc and lecturer in Ecology and Evolutionary Biology at Princeton University, and part of the Southern Tanzania Elephant Program.
+I have consulted for a variety of NGOs including the Wildlife Conservation Society, WildAid, the Environmental Investigation Agency, and the Tanzania Forest Conservation Group.